 Presently the number of expensive properties burned looks to be lower than in previous years.
 The wildfire season still has some time to go running until at least December.
 Thankfully Lloyd's exposure will be much less than in previous years as exposure was cut back and from a reinsurance point of view the "hours clauses" were narrowed.

 23 September - catastrophe modeller RMS has suggested that the wildfires in California might cost US$3bn - US$5bn and the Oregon and Washington fires a further US$1bn to US$3bn.
-These total numbers are similar to AIR Worldwide's estimate above.
+See article available here.